Gizmotronn/starsailors/hydejack/_posts/2019-08-02-new-portal-theme.md

 I'd tangled with Youzer in the past when I was using the Thrive theme by Dunhakdis, however it had become a bit of an eyesore with Thrive contrasting strongly with it.
 I'd contemplated going back to it with Aardvark, however the Aardvark theme was fine without it.

 But a theme built *for* Youzer?
 That was something that I'd never seen before, and *definitely* something worth looking into.

+The theme doesn't have many customization options available via the wordpress customizer, however there isn't really much need for the level of customization seen in the other themes I've used.
+The site looks perfect and definitely has a much more minimal look than the previous theme.